kagaya85/TraceCluster/README.md

 ### Training

-`TraceClusterDataset` will check the `data/preprocessed` directory automatically and use the newest changed file
+Training phase, `TraceClusterDataset` will check the `data/preprocessed` directory automatically and use the newest changed file.
+Before training model, it will save processed file under `data/processed` as pytorch `pt` file, you may need to check [this](#clean-up) to know how to clean up when change dataset.

 Run script:
 ```python